 You should always have a down payment when buying a car.
 Some experts say it might not be necessary if you’re able to score 0 percent APR — but most people won’t qualify for that.

-Dealers offer zero-down financing because they stand to make the most in interest.
-After all, it is the opposite of a large down payment.
-Even with low rates, you will wind up needing to finance more.
+Some dealers offer zero-down financing because they stand to make the most in interest when buyers borrow the car’s full price.
 That means more interest paid and a higher chance of becoming upside down on your loan.

 A zero-down offer may also come with a long loan term to offset higher monthly payments.
-This is the biggest trap.
+This is another trap.
 The longer your loan term, the more you pay to the lender.

 The more you can pay upfront, the better off you will be.
 A down payment of 20 percent is the go-to amount, but you can always put down more if you can afford it.
-Just avoid paying less than 10 percent or $1,000 — especially if you have bad credit — so you can still secure a competitive interest rate.
+Avoid paying less than 10 percent — especially if you have bad credit — so you can still secure a competitive interest rate.